quattor/quattor.github.com/_aquilon/00-install.md

   python-devel python-setuptools
 ```

-In addition, you need the following packages for Kerberos, depending on your
+You also need the following packages for Kerberos, depending on your
 Kerberos infrastructure:
 * If you don't use an external Kerberos server, you need to install the
 server package: